Tania Choudhury (bowls): World Championships

+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia, which resulted in cancellation following the COVID-19 pandemic.
+She was selected by the Indian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.
+She participated in the women's singles and the women's triples events.

 Commonwealth Games

 Choudhury has represented India at two Commonwealth Games in 2010 when she became the youngest lawn bowls player to compete at the 2010 Commonwealth Games where her triples team finished top of Pool B but missed out on a bronze medal after losing to England in the play off.
 Four years later she competed at the 2014 Commonwealth Games.

 In 2022, she competed in the women's singles and the women's triples at the 2022 Commonwealth Games.